CLEANLINESS IS NEXT TO GODLINESS

 5. You will eat much better, avoiding many food-borne infections.

 6. Your lifestyle will improve, and this will avoid many dangerous situations that spread disease.

 Hydrogen peroxide.
 You will need plenty of 3% hydrogen peroxide.
 Put some in a spray bottle.
-You can use it when you shower and to clean surfaces.
-It kills germs and is very non-toxic.
+It is an excellent non-toxic germ killer.

 Detergent.
+DO NOT USE ANY DETERGENTS.
 We are finding that these are all somewhat toxic to the liver and bad for the environment.
 This includes those labeled “all natural”.

 We do not recommend their use for laundry, dishes or other purposes unless for certain cleaning jobs where you will not touch the product.
 For details, read Detergents.

 Steam mop.
 This is excellent for hard floors.
 You have to clean the mop pad often, however.

 Other mops are okay, but they tend to swish the dirt around and they leave more soap and dirt on the floor.

 Cleaning carpeting.
 WE DO NOT RECOMMEND CARPETING.
 It is basically impossible to keep clean.
 The surface is very hard to clean.
 Even worse, dirt particles and germs become lodged deep in the carpet backing or pass right through it and cannot be removed, except by getting rid of the carpeting.

 Wash or at lease rinse off all fresh food when you get it home.
 You can spray food with 3% hydrogen peroxide.
 Organic food requires less rinsing, but a quick rinse with water is a good idea.
 Pesticides usually cannot be rinsed off food.
 However, some food today is treated with chemicals that can be washed off.